AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/index.md

 ## What are GitHub Issues, and how do we use them?

-[GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are a feature of GitHub that we use to track work associated with the project.
+[GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are a GitHub feature that we use to track work associated with the project.

 Issues allow project maintainers and contributors to describe to one another how segments of work will be accomplished.